-The Academic Dean/Director of Education (or designee) must provide the written notice of FA Warning status to all students with a previous SAP status: SAP Advising or SAP Met.
+The Academic Dean (or designee) must provide the written notice of FA Warning status to all students not meeting SAP and with a previous SAP Met status.
 The following timelines apply to all students receiving an FA Warning:

-- For linear programs with an Add/Drop period: - Students must receive the notification by the first day of the term; and - Must be advised within fourteen (14) calendar days after the term start.
+- For programs with an Add/Drop period: - Students must receive the notification by the first day of the term; and - Must be advised within fourteen (14) calendar days after the term start.